treasure-data/juju-layer-fluentd/README.md

 An output plugin is made of:

 * an install.sh script that will be run prior to the installation of the plugin (usually installing just the gem that is needed)
-* an output_<charm-name>.conf file with the configuration of the output. <charm-name> must match the name of the target charm in metadata.yaml
+* an output_${charm-name}.conf file with the configuration of the output. <charm-name> must match the name of the target charm in metadata.yaml

 Also, as output plugins are managed by relations, you must also modify this charm to manage the new relation.
 You'll have to edit